ElMassimo/capybara-compose/docs/api/index.md

 ### **find_field**
-Finds a form field on the page.
+Finds a form field in the [current context].

 - **Arguments**: `([locator], **options)`